caiomontenegro/course_Vue/notes.md

 When we work on shared project, maybe is important set how the props of child component might be used.
 And for this, the props have a other tools, which facilitate our job.
+For use this methods, the props becomes a object.

   -Type:
   We can use the type, to tell what data type might be used.
   Ex:

-    type: String / boolean / etc..
+    type: String / Boolean / etc..

+    Remember to type capital first letter

   -Required
   Serves us for descriminate if data is mandatory or not.